youngdataspace/NLP-Lease-Disclosure/README.md

-# Analyzing Lease Disclosures Using NLP
+# Keyword Extraction Using KeyBERT, TF-IDF, Word Cloud, and YAKE
 This post summarizes how I study lease disclosure using Natural Language Processing techniques in my UC Berkeley Haas Dissertation, available here.
 Using this as an example, I will explain some basic NLP processes.

 # Problem Statement